octopus-network/octopus-appchain-registry/README.md

 * `github_address`: The address of the github repository of the appchain, if it is an open-source project.
 * `github_release`: The release vesion of the github repository of the appchain, if it is an open-source project.
 * `commit_id`: The commit id of source code of the github repository of the appchain, if it is an open-source project.
-* `contact_email`: The email of the contact of the appchain project, which is used for Octopus Foundation to communidate with the appchain team.
+* `contact_email`: The email of the contact of the appchain project, which is used for communidating with the appchain team.

 If the parameters are all valid, the appchain will be registered to this contract.
 These data will be saved to the metadata of the new appchain.